-- The entrance gate from 9am to 5pm every day of the year (cash, SnapScan, Zapper or Masterpass apps – no card facilities).
+- The entrance gate from 9am to 5pm every day of the year (Debit or credit card, SnapScan, Zapper or Masterpass apps – regret NO CASH accepted).
 If you wish to purchase tickets at the gate but you arrive before the guards you can buy them after you return from your hike.
 The gates are always open.

 - Please note that the MRNR is not affiliated with SANParks and the Wild Card programme.
 Wild Card holders need to buy a permit to enter the reserve.

 Find more info on shooting ads, etc., within the reserve here.

 The Cape Floral Kingdom, which contains the Fynbos Biome (8 600 different plant species), is the world’s smallest and most species-rich floral kingdom.
 The MRNR is characterised by montane fynbos flora established on a leached acidic sandy soil derived from Table Mountain sandstone.

 - Restios (reed-like plants that resemble grass)